shapesmusic/Shapes-Basics-Draft/notes.md

 - Introduce changing shapes and anchors.
 Distinguish changes at the key and chord levels.
 - how exactly to do this graphically? two kinds of anchor arrows? the Lesson 10 wireframe is too complicated.
-- note: shapes stays at the chord level, but shows how a key level is implied once shapes start changing.
+  - the L10 notation comes immediately after the L9 notation for bass notes.
+So it shouldn't attempt to change the notation of bass notes (as notes) to small anchor arrows.
+This means it won't represent note events that aren't bass notes.
+  - this only becomes an issue (maybe?) if i want to do the tactile SR sequence through changing shapes. then, yes, i would need to move bass notes (as notes) into a chord-level anchor symbol, or into a mode name.
+  - i may also consider moving the key level anchor arrow to the middle line rather than the far left of the notation--to the point where the scrolling note is meant to be read in time.
-- compare to how this works in single shape w/ changing bass notes (the notation in Level 9, with a single anchor).
-- also: how notation shows us both of these levels.
+- compare to how this works in single shape w/ changing bass notes (the notation in Level 9, with a single anchor). also how notation shows us both of these levels.
 - probably a separate (T)heory writing that relates 9 and 10, and how bass notes can feel like both tensions at a key level and anchors at a chord level.
+- Types of changes / example songs:
+  - Shape and (key level) Anchor change: Clocks d020hcWA_Wg
+  - Anchor change, same shape: Roxanne 3T1c7GkzRQQ
+  - Shape change, same anchor: VanJess X9TgbR9BC6Q
+  - (all of the above have changing bass notes)